 His basic answer is that Fair Trade does make a difference but perhaps less than we might expect.
 The book finishes with an overall consideration of Fair Trade and the recommendations for breathing new life and inspiration into the system.
 This book reads well, has been carefully researched, and sheds light on a vital ethical issue that is integrally tied to your morning cup of joe.

-This book has deservedly made a name for itself in the speciality coffee industry since it was released in 2008.
-It reads as a story rather than a textbook and is the narrative of a journalist who literally travels the globe in her quest to understand coffee.
+This book has deservedly made a name for itself in the specialty coffee industry since it was released in 2008.
+It reads like a story rather than a textbook and is the narrative of a journalist who literally travels the globe in her quest to understand coffee.
 Weissman travels all over the world with big names in the specialty coffee movement as guides; Peter Guiliano from Counter Culture, Geoff Watts from Intelligentsia, and Duane Sorenson from Stumptown.

-As a journalist Weissman knows how to write and use words and so this is a thoroughly engaging read which will give you a deeper appreciation into the backstory of your morning brew.
+As a journalist, Weissman knows how to write and use words, and so this is a thoroughly engaging read which will give you a deeper appreciation into the backstory of your morning brew.

 Jonathan Morris is a professional historian and so has done his research thoroughly.
 This book is a fascinating read which shows how coffee has shifted from the staple of the elite to the drink of the masses.